and connecting Eagle Mountain Trails

 Eagle Mountain is a great spot for

 winter riding.
-Here Bruce hits Treadstone on December 29th.
+Here Bruce hits Treadstone just south of Creed on December 29th.
 This spot is

-With the addition of Creed and Nirvana, many riders will use Treadstone
+With the addition of Creed, Nirvana, Given to Fly and Backspacer, many riders will use Treadstone

 The downhill side (assuming you're riding